unknownliviu/fancy-pandas/readme.md

 Finally, run `bokeh serve --show explore.py` to see some visualizations (the can be improved)

-additionally, there's a jupyter notebook visualisation in altair that can be used (code is also in a`ltair.py`)
+Additionally, there's a jupyter notebook visualisation in altair that can be used (code is also in a`ltair.py`)